Kostyantyn Zhevago: Criminal proceedings

-In the summer of 2019, when the active phase of the parliamentary elections campaign began in Ukraine, on the day Zhevago registered as a candidate for People's Deputy of Ukraine, criminal proceedings were opened against him regarding his possible involvement in embezzlement of ₴2.5 billion.
+In the summer of 2019, when the active phase of the parliamentary elections campaign began in Ukraine, on the day Zhevago registered as a candidate for People's Deputy of Ukraine, criminal proceedings were opened against him regarding his possible involvement in the embezzlement of ₴2.5 billion.
 The State Bureau of Investigation summoned Kostyantyn Zhevago for questioning on 27 September 2019.
-He was unable to appear for questioning because he was abroad, and on 3 December, 2019 Zhevago was declared an international wanted man and permission was granted for his detention.
+He was unable to appear for questioning because he was abroad, and on 3 December 2019, Zhevago was declared an international wanted man, and permission was granted for his detention.
 According to the inspection data of the Deposit Guarantee Fund, Zhevago and another top manager of the Finance and Credit bank allegedly issued several deliberately bad loans in the amount of almost ₴5 billion in order to get hold of the money.

-This case has been carried to date and has not been trialed in the court for more than 5 years.
-In addition, according to Zhevago's lawyers, the State Bureau of Investigation has not provided any information regarding this criminal case for many years, which violates his and other accused managers constitutional rights to a fair trial.
+This case has been carried to date and has not been trialed in court for more than 5 years.
+In addition, according to Zhevago's lawyers, the State Bureau of Investigation has not provided any information regarding this criminal case for many years, which violates his and other accused managers' constitutional rights to a fair trial.

 According to the investigation, in 2007-2014, the offshore company opened several credit lines in foreign banks.
 Pledge agreements in the amount of $113 million were concluded between the Finance and Credit Bank and foreign banks.
 The Ukrainian bank vouched for the offshore company with its own funds on accounts in foreign creditor banks.
-In 2015, foreign banks charged $113 million from the accounts of the Finance and Credit bank for non-fulfillment of obligations by the offshore company under contracts.
-The collateral was written off when the bank Finance and Credit was declared insolvent.
-The investigation into this case has not been suspended for more than 5 years, and has not been trialed for the same period.
+In 2015, foreign banks charged $113 million from the accounts of the Finance and Credit Bank for non-fulfillment of obligations by the offshore company under contracts.
+The collateral was written off when the bank, Finance and Credit, was declared insolvent.
+The investigation into this case has not been suspended for more than 5 years, and has not been tried for the same period.

-On 27 December 2022, Zhevago was detained in Courchevel, France at the request of Ukraine's State Bureau of Investigation.
-On 29 December 2022, the French court of Chambéry ordered the extradition arrest of Zhevago, he was notified of the suspicion of committing criminal offenses provided for in Part 3 of Art.
+On 27 December 2022, Zhevago was detained in Courchevel, France, at the request of Ukraine's State Bureau of Investigation.
+On 29 December 2022, the French court of Chambéry ordered the extradition arrest of Zhevago.
+He was notified of the suspicion of committing criminal offenses provided for in Part 3 of Art.
 27, Part 5 of Art.
 191, Part 3 of Art.
 209 of the Criminal Code of Ukraine.
 Some top managers of the Bank "Finance and Credit" are also suspected.
-This criminal case has not been trialed for over 5 years.
+This criminal case has not been tried for over 5 years.